 Leaders of Social Change (LOSC) is a great way for students to learn about effective leaders, historical events, and how to make a difference in the world.
 During the LOSC trip, students examine leadership through the lens of social justice movements.
 Movements that may be featured could relate to race, gender, sexuality, and/or disabilities.

 The five-day trip includes touring museums or significant sites, participating in a community service project, and listening to guest speakers and activists.
 Students will also reflect with others in both small and large groups, giving individuals the opportunity to connect with others and discuss how they view different social issues.

-Student Facilitator Applications are currently closed.
-Applications for the 2019 LOSC trip will open in the Spring Semester.
+Student applications are currently closed.
+Applications for the 2019 LOSC trip will open in the fall semester.

 Discover what previous participants learned during their trip.
 Check out our Student Testimonials.